Ready for jurisdictional and international diversification?

 Swiss SEC RIAs come in all shapes and sizes, from the small and very personal one-man enterprise to larger, multi-family offices as well as the US client subsidiaries of several banks.
 The minimum amount of investment ranges between none, or a low of USD 50,000 and USD 20 mn or more so there is a Swiss SEC RIA for almost any kind of US investor.
 Most of the Swiss SEC RIAs can be found in Zurich (German-speaking region) followed by Geneva (French-speaking region and Ticino (Italian-speaking region) and a few have offices in the United States as well.
 See Swiss SEC RIAs Alphabetical listings.

 Insurance company-based solutions can also be added to the equation and are available to Americans (when established outside of US jurisdiction).
 These insurance-based policies have become increasingly popular as the advantages of integrated wealth management solutions for estate planning purposes have become better understood and successfully put to use.

 Evaluate the background of the Swiss SEC RIAs you may want to do business with - before you make any decisions

-AMERICANS WELCOME ★ SWITZERLAND (AWS) enables you to browse through Swiss SEC RIAs and other pro-American wealth management and service providers.
+AMERICANS WELCOME ★ SWITZERLAND (AWS) enables you to browse through Swiss SEC RIAs and other pro-American wealth management-related service providers.
 Swiss SEC RIAs are listed alphabetically and regionally.
-You can locate and thoroughly evaluate the background of the Swiss SEC RIAs you may want to do business with - as part of the evaluation process, before you make any decisions.
+You can locate and thoroughly evaluate the background of the Swiss SEC RIAs you may want to do business with - as part of the evaluation process, before you get in contact.

 Travel to Switzerland

-There is nothing like coming to Switzerland personally to get the touch and feel of Switzerland as a unique environment for the management of your internationally-diversified assets.
+There is nothing like coming to Switzerland personally to get the touch and feel of Switzerland as a unique environment for the management of your internationally-diversified portfolio.
 Meeting personally with your Swiss SEC RIA of choice and discussing needs and options can be the beginning of a successful, long-term relationship, often over generations.
 AWS will happily organize travel arrangements and your itinerary for you, or you can participate in one of the upcoming AWS Swiss Wealth Management Seminars and Workshops.
 See Travel to Switzerland